 One of my favorite quotes that I often think about is by motivational speaker and author, Tony Gaskins.
-“If you don’t build your dream” he says.
-“Someone will hire you to build theirs.”
+“If you don’t build your dream someone will hire you to build theirs.”
 It is a quote that has shaped the way that I think about my career and about entrepreneurship.

 For 12 years, I served faithfully on active duty.
 Every day, I placed the mission first and did everything I could to be a good Soldier and a competent leader.
 But as began the path toward transition I knew it was time for me to focus on myself and my family and for me that meant thinking about entrepreneurship after the military.